chen-bowen/Face_Recognition_with_Linear_Regression/README.md

 # face_recognition

-Please Read the faces.pdf Part 9 for instructions how to run this project
+This is the project 1 I completed for Machine Learning and Data Mining course.

+The instructions and questions are in the "Project 1 Instructions. pdf"